igraph/rigraph_revdep_checks/problems.md

 checking S3 generic/method consistency ...
 NOTE
 Found the following apparent S3 methods exported but not registered: plot.cca print.cca
-See section ‘Registering S3 methods’ in the ‘Writing R Extensions’ manual.
+See section âRegistering S3 methodsâ in the âWriting R Extensionsâ manual.
 ```
 ```
 checking R code for possible problems ...
-NOTE .cormat.to.igraph: no visible global function definition for ‘graph.adjacency’
+NOTE .cormat.to.igraph: no visible global function definition for âgraph.adjacencyâ
-cca: no visible global function definition for ‘leading.eigenvector.community’ plot.cca: no visible binding for global variable ‘layout.kamada.kawai’ plot.cca: no visible global function definition for ‘delete.edges’ plot.cca: no visible global function definition for ‘E’ plot.cca: no visible global function definition for ‘CairoPDF’
+cca: no visible global function definition for âleading.eigenvector.communityâ plot.cca: no visible binding for global variable âlayout.kamada.kawaiâ plot.cca: no visible global function definition for âdelete.edgesâ plot.cca: no visible global function definition for âEâ plot.cca: no visible global function definition for âCairoPDFâ
 ```
 ```
 DONE